 Plantsbrook School is a large, mixed-gender mainstream comprehensive Secondary School, housing around 1300 students, including 250 sixth formers in our brand new state of the art facility.
 We are proud to be an inclusive school.

-The Inclusion department consists of a team of 21 teaching assistants, 15 of whom specialise in working with students with a visual impairment.
+The Inclusion department consists of a team of 21 18 teaching assistants, 15 12 of whom specialise in working with students with a visual impairment.
 The department is led by Mrs Lomas the Inclusion Leader/SENCo and is overseen by Ms Orchard, one of our Assistant Head teachers.
-We are assisted by Mrs White who is the Inclusion Administration Manager.
+We are assisted by Mrs White who is the Inclusion Administration Manager and Miss Burke who is our apprentice.
 Our brand new facilities within the Inclusion department include student work rooms, a life skills room, a hygiene room, staff preparation/work rooms and meeting rooms.

 Clarifying SEND terminology